- Do not refer to a disability or condition unless it is crucial to your subject and relates to the full understanding of your listener or reader.

 - Do not minimize individual differences that distinguish one person with a disability from another with the same disability, by using a phrase such as garden variety (specific disability) to refer to an individual or group of individuals with similar disabilities.

 - As a service provider to people with disabilities, avoid using possessive generalizations such as my MRs, or our LDs.
-Expressions such as the people we serve with partial vision, the persons we serve with mental retardation, promote positive recognition of individuals.
+Expressions such as the people we serve with partial vision, the persons we serve with developmental disabilities, or the persons we serve who are differently abled, promote positive recognition of individuals.

 For more information on using "People First Language" please contact the REACH Resource Centers on Independent Living in Fort Worth, Dallas, Denton, and Plano, TX.